Sneezan/Sneezan/README.md

 - 👋 I'm Cecilia, a frontend developer based in Stockholm, Sweden.
 - 🪐 My stack include, but is not limited to: JavaScript & React, CSS HTML, Node, Redux.
 - 👻 I'm one of those crazy people that really enjoy react and styled components.

-- 🌱 Currently I'm learning BACKEND & REACT NATIVE
-- 🎉 Stay tuned for my final project during december: may or may not be a party game 👀
+- 🌱 Currently I'm  working on my final project: get a Gripp -  a party game! 🎉 👀
 - 💎 I like stuff that's shiny, cats, champagne and fresh flowers (you know, all the good things)